ljsebald/gekipi/README.md

 ## Dependencies

-The firmware for GekiPi currently only depends on the base Raspberry Pi Pico SDK and its TinyUSB library.
+The firmware for GekiPi currently only depends on the base Raspberry Pi Pico SDK, its TinyUSB library, and my version of pn532-lib (which is a git submodule of the firmware directory).

 ## Pinouts and GPIO assignments: